omerxi/data-brew/README.md

 The same with also manager and representative:
 [names2.rq](names2.rq)

-Select persons by first name, ignoring case, allowing "-" in the midlle or something else [first-name.rq](first-name.rq)
+Select persons by first name, ignoring case, allowing "-" in the middle or something else [first-name.rq](first-name.rq)